Alkimik9000/api-start-express-ts/README.md

 To perform a test using Jest, enter the following command in your Terminal or Command Prompt:

      npm test

+*Note:* Since the server is already running in the current Terminal or Command Prompt instance, please open a new instance to execute the npm test command.
+It is important to keep the Terminal or Command Prompt with the running server open while running the tests to ensure proper execution and avoid any interruption of the server.

 ### 🔗 API Endpoints ###